-It’s often the big bells and whistles in multifamily dwellings that attract residents, whether it’s on-demand fitness studios, Wi-Fi throughout the site, or even coffee bars in the common area.
+It’s often the big bells and whistles in multifamily dwellings that attract residents, whether it’s on-site fitness centers, Wi-Fi throughout the site, or coffee bars in the common area.

-But, to keep residents there long after the allure of exciting amenities have worn off, you need a solid infrastructure to keep the building in tip top shape.
-And part of that is staying on top off your regular maintenance and upgrade list.
-And, there are some specific things that will keep current residents happy and attract new ones every year.
+But to keep residents there long after the allure of exciting amenities have worn off, you need a solid infrastructure to keep the building in tip-top shape.
+Part of that is staying on top of your regular maintenance and upgrade list.
+Plus, there are some specific updates that will keep current residents happy and attract new ones every year.

-For example, individual apartments should be freshened when a tenant renews or moves out: painting, re-carpeting, new countertops, or upgraded appliances.
-Doing this type of work on a regular basis offers another huge perk: You probably won’t be scrambling to replace a conked out furnace in the dead of winter if you’ve been having it cleaned and serviced each fall.
+For example, individual apartments should be freshened when a tenant renews or moves out: painting, re-carpeting, adding new countertops, or upgrading appliances.
+Doing this type of work on a regular basis offers another huge perk: You probably won’t be scrambling to replace a conked-out furnace in the dead of winter if you’ve been having it cleaned and serviced each fall.

 7 Habits of Highly Successful Property Managers Guide